nondejus/AwesomeUnityCommunity/README.md

 * [GPU Particles](https://github.com/Robert-K/gpu-particles "") - A GPU Particle System for Unity.
 * [KvantWig](https://github.com/keijiro/KvantWig "") - Non-realistic hair simulation in Unity.
 * [ParticleEffectForUGUI](https://github.com/mob-sakai/ParticleEffectForUGUI "") - This plugin provide a component to render particle effect for uGUI in Unity 2018.2+.
 The particle rendering is maskable and sortable, without Camera, RenderTexture or Canvas.
+* [ShinyEffectForUGUI](https://github.com/mob-sakai/ShinyEffectForUGUI) - Shiny effect of uGUI, which does not need mask or normal map.
 * [KvantStream](https://github.com/keijiro/KvantStream "") - A simple GPU particle system for Unity.
 * [gpu-particles](https://github.com/Robert-K/gpu-particles "") - A GPU Particle System for Unity.
 * [CurlNoiseParticleSystem](https://github.com/edom18/CurlNoiseParticleSystem "") - Particle system using Curl Noise for Unity.